 Each week, all of the information, such as standings, available free agents, weekly results, game-by-game breakdowns and more, is posted online on your league’s web page.
 Starting lineups are posted BEFORE the games start.

 Any player not currently on an active league roster is a free agent (NFL players only).
 The free agent selection order is set from worst record (overall winning percentage ) to best record. (ties are broken by total points for, then points against).
 You cannot trade your weekly free-agent drafting position.
 If your team roster is full, if you acquire a player, then you must also drop a player.
-Each week there are two Worst to First waiver periods.
-Each waiver period is two rounds.
+Each week there is one Worst to First waiver periods.
+Each waiver period is four rounds.
 Teams can pick up 1 player per round.
 The lowest team picks first in all rounds, and the best team picks last.
 Worst to First waivers are an active function from Weeks 1-16 (starting after week one through to after week 16).
+FCFS Free agency will open up immediately after waivers are processed.
 Your league calendar will have the exact times and dates.